polera/tokenhawk/README.md

 Windows), and place it somewhere on your `PATH`.
 Each release includes `checksums.txt` for verifying the download.

-Or build a local checkout:
+Or build a local checkout with Go 1.25 or newer:

 ```sh
 go build -o tokenhawk .